-Climate Scientist Reveals Culprits in War Against Science
+Climate Scientist on Culprits in PR War Against Science

 “It’s anti science,” says Michael E. Mann PhD, distinguished atmospheric scientist and director of the Earth Sciences Center at Pennsylvania State University.
 “It’s a concerted, agenda-driven effort to communicate non scientific, unscientific beliefs.
 That’s what’s so dangerous today.
 That’s what vested interests have been advocating, have been pushing forward, have been spreading.”

 This isn’t what he signed up for.
 Mann is a scientific researcher.
 He’s not a politician or a spokesperson.
 He does experiments in the lab.
 But after publishing the famous hockey stick graph which laid bare that the exhaust from burning coal, oil and gas was warming our atmosphere at an alarming rate, Mann found himself on the receiving end of the fossil fuel industry’s public relations war against science.
 And he’s been chronicling how the strategic communications efforts of inaction have been systemically blocking climate action policy for their own selfish ends ever since.

 These are the people who are lying about climate change for oil & gas companies who fund them, says @MichaelEMann at @PSUClimate https://t.co/sOp2XHy26r #climatechange #climateaction #climatecrisis #globalwarming— EricSchwartzman (@ericschwartzman) February 15, 2021

 Here’s the hockey graph.
 The green line projects the direction global temperatures are heading.
 This is what got the fossil fuel industry so upset, and what propelled them into the war against science.